What is following?

 I don't want a particular person to follow me.
 What should I do?

-We recommend you block that account from following you.
+You can block that account from following you.
 They won't be able to follow you and you will see a blocked icon when you visit their profile.
 To unblock an account you've blocked, visit their profile and click or tap the block icon.

 Your Tweets won't appear in their timeline, and if they visit your profile, they will not be able to see any of your Tweets.